JMBartels/Car-Value-Trends/README.md

 ```

 This lets us construct a plot of car devaluation by milage for each car model:
  <p align="center">
   <embed type="text/html" src="RawCarsData.html" width="800" height="800">
  </p>

-- See that each car has its own trend regardless of year
+- See that each car has its own single trend, the value of the car appears to depend mostly on the milage
 - Lets visualize the effect of car year to see if there is deviation for older cars

-First, if we look at the car name we can see that it contains the year, so we need to pull that out (leaving NaN spaces when we cannot find the year):
+First, if we look at the car name we can see that it contains the year (eg. "Certified <span style="color:red">2025</span> MAZDA MAZDA3 Carbon" from example car), so we need to pull that out (leaving blanks when we cannot find the year):

 ```python
 from dateutil.parser import parse